 “I’ll pick some up from the store later!”
 She yells back from the front door.
-I can hear her letting Briana in, and although it’s a big house, I don’t have to strain to hear her footsteps.
-“Is there something that you wanna tell me?”
+I can hear her letting Briana in, and although it’s a big house, I don’t have to strain to listen to her footsteps.
+“Is there something that you wanna tell me?”.

 “What?”
 I ask, dropping the peanut butter into my bag.

 “I don’t know.
 I’m just craving it.”

 “Who would I be pregnant by?”
 I state sarcastically.